-To submit the unconfirmed minutes of the Seniors Interests Advisory Committee to Council for noting and recommend appropriate action in relation to the decisions of the Committee.
+To submit the minutes of the Seniors Interests Advisory Committee meetings to Council for noting and endorsement of the recommendations contained therein.

 Meetings of the Seniors Interests Advisory Committee were held on 6 December 2006 and 7 February 2007.

 The items of business that were considered by the Committee on 6 December 2006 were: